TadavomnisT/ECHOES/README.md

 ## Note

-* There requirement for python will be no needed in future versions as I am re-implementing Knapsack module with PHP.
+* There requirement for python will not be needed in future versions as I am re-implementing Knapsack module with PHP.
 * Furture documents and explanations will be added soon.

 ## Author

-* Behrad.B(TadavomnisT) (behroora@yahoo.com)
+* Behrad.B (TadavomnisT) (behroora@yahoo.com)

 ## Lisense